atsyplenkov/megapolis/content/home/logistics.md

   icon = "video"
   icon_pack = "fas"
   name = "Zoom meeting"
   description = "Where a live lectures will be given.
 Only registered persons access.
-The link was sent to you in email."
+The link was sent by email."

 [[feature]]
   icon = "youtube"